jbloomlab/SARSr-CoV_RBD_MAP/SRA_upload/README.md

 Before publishing your study, you need to make the raw data available.
 Here is how to upload FASTQ files to the NCBI [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra).
-The files are uploaded to the existing BioProject [PRJNA639956](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA639956), which is set up to store all deep mutational scanning and mutational antigenic profiling experiments that use the SARS-CoV-2 RBD yeast-display mutant libraries described in [Starr et al (2020)](https://dx.doi.org/10.1016%2Fj.cell.2020.08.012).
+The files are uploaded to a newly created BioProject [PRJNA714677](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA714677), which is set up to store all deep mutational scanning and mutational antigenic profiling experiments that use the v1 homologs libraries described in forthcoming publications.

-These instructions are only for uploading new Illumina barcode sequencing for the mutant library described in [Starr et al (2020)](https://dx.doi.org/10.1016%2Fj.cell.2020.08.012), as for new deep mutational scanning or mutational antigenic profiling experiments.
+These instructions are only for uploading Illumina barcode sequencing for the antibody-binding experiments conducted here.
-If you are starting a new BioProject (e.g., different RBD mutant library), do **not** follow these instructions but instead create an entirely new BioProject and samples in that.

 For each new deep mutational scanning or mutational antigenic profiling study with these libraries, you can upload the FASTQ files as a new *BioSample*.
 Here are the steps: